xels-io/XelsFullNode/README.md

 https://www.xels.io/

 Xels fullnode is a Hybrid PoW-PoS based system.
-It is developed on the [Stratis](https://stratisplatform.com/) platform.
+It is a hard fork of [Stratis](https://stratisplatform.com/) platform.
 Stratis itself is a PoS based system.
 It also provides a PoW based implementation for Bitcoin Network.
 We implemented a mix of PoW and PoS based system to garantee protect the network from 51% attack.
 For detail please check our website.